 4 Ways To Format Your Study Guide

 Whether you're preparing for a big exam or want to reinforce your learning, creating a clear study guide can be helpful.
-Depending on the class and subject, you'll want to tailor the contents and design of your study guide to the subject you’re studying for.
-The goal is to make sure your study guide organizes the information you need to know in a format that is you-friendly—meaning it caters to your learning style!
+Depending on the class and subject, you'll want to tailor the contents and design of your study guide to optimize your study time.
+The goal is to make a study guide that organizes the information you need to know in a format that caters to your learning style!
 If you’re unsure of how to format your study guide, consider some of the following formats based on the type of learner you are!

-Pick a format that will help you to memorize information quickly and efficiently.
+Gamifying or switching up the format of your studying can be beneficial and fun!
 You can record yourself reciting definitions or key themes and listen to it throughout the day.
-You may also want to try creating flash cards or turning your notes into a matching or memory game.
+You can also create flash cards or turn your notes into a matching or memory game.

-Some of us need to feel a connection to the information we digest.
-This may sound a little weird but try organizing your notes into a narrative form to study better.
-Transform concepts from subjects like Math and English into a story that you can connect with, then organize your study guide like a short-story you can recite to remember how to apply those concepts.
+If you're a dot connector or learn best through storytelling, try transforming concepts from subjects like math and English into a story that you can connect with.
+Then, organize your study guide like a short story that you can recite to remember how to apply those concepts.